gispatial/EMS/README.md

 ```

 To generate a new project, create an empty folder and name this project as EMS here.
 EMS is an abbreviation for Employee Management System.
+For this project use case plase rename EMS folder to MMS(meeting management system)
-After creating an empty folder, now change the directory and go to this project.
+After mkdir new MMS empty folder, now change the directory and go to this project.
 Now, run the command

 ## Installation